FRYER INSTITUTE ON INTELLECTUAL PROPERTY LAW*

 U.S. Design Patent Database Updated to February 16, 2005) A new feature of this web site is to provide access to recent U. S. design patent cases.
 The resource should be especially useful to researchers and practitioners who do not have access to a library with U. S. case law.
 The present database lists current cases going back five years.
 The database is organized in chronological order, with the most recent case listed first.
 A reference to the U.S. Patent Quarterly (BNA) citation is provided.
 Instructions are provided on how to locate the cases on the Internet.
 While every effort will be made to keep the database relatively up to date, persons working on a legal issue should consult an attorney for the latest information.

-FRYER CURRICULUM VITAE (As of December 8, 2007).
+(NEW) FRYER CURRICULUM VITAE (As of August 12, 2012).
 A detailed curriculum vitae for Professor Fryer is provided with his work experience, professional activities and cites to selected published articles.
+He recently retired from full time teaching at the University Baltimore school of law and became a Professor Emeritus there.
+He continues some of his professional activities, and he has published articles recently.
+This post-retirement work is included in the update.

 FRYER Newsletter No. 6, June 5, 2003.
 This newsletter introduces a new, regular feature of the web site: a database on recent U. S. design patent cases, with instructions on how to locate the cases on the Internet.
 Also the newsletter includes news on several important industrial design protection developments, including the new design treaty (Geneva Act) Global Implementation, and the review process now underway for the Vessel Hull Design Protection Act.
 Finally, the newsletter introduces resources now available on the European Community (EU) Design, the new regulation that will provide EU wide design protection.
 This feature will be updated as new Community Design resources become available.